 I will simply say this, that there is clearly a great deal of benefit to be had in believing that you are going to get well.
 It therefore makes sense to look for ways to encourage your positive expectation of healing, and if you are wary of generating false hope you might like to do more research into both the Placebo and the Nocebo effect, and to consider how much evidence there is for avoiding the negative effects on our health of false despair.

-The post just before this one is an introduction to my Quintessensual Consciousness course – I am now teaching a regular class on “sensory self-awareness for self-healing” online so you can build an archive of recordings to practise with between lessons. this process live online as well as in my classes.
+I am now teaching a regular class on “sensory self-awareness for self-healing” online so you can build an archive of recordings to practise with between lessons. this process live online as well as in my classes.
 All my online course and class details are on this page.

 Empower Your Inner Voice

 Wednesday evenings 7 – 9 pm

 Online + Recording

 These extended evening classes focus on my Feldenkrais-based self-healing strategies, and the recordings are intended to make it very easy for you to develop these skills for yourself.
 I am exploring the evening format with the intention of supporting better sleep as well as pain relief and self-calming.

 One seldom-discussed aspect of the potency of the voice is the influential presence of an internal voice, constantly commentating on our lives.
 The voice inside our own heads can be an ally or an enemy; for a while now I have been discovering how to train my inner voice to be a better ally in my on-going project of self-healing.
 Here is an introduction to the process, from an article on my website: